xenify-io/litepaper/README.md

 <br>

-- The protocol is set to initially leverage Uniswap V3 for its liquidity provisioning.
-To launch the WETH-XNF trading pair, it will allocate 100,000 XNF, thereby establishing an initial price of $1.00 per XNF.
-It is important to note that this price may be adjusted by the protocol, depending on the amount of ETH collected during the initial cycle.
-Following this, a full-range pairing will be created on the 1% fee tier.
+- The protocol will utilise Uniswap V3 for liquidity provisioning by launching the WETH-XNF trading pair with an allocation of 100,000 XNF and setting an initial price point of $1.00 per XNF.
+This initial price is adjustable, contingent on the ETH volume collected during the initial cycle.
+A full-range pairing will subsequently be established within the 1% fee tier on Uniswap V3.

-- The protocol is also designed to ensure the perpetual growth of ETH protocol-owned liquidity with each subsequent cycle.
-From the second cycle onwards, the ETH obtained daily through burn fees, native fees, swap fees, and recycling activities will be used to support XNF liquidity proliferation.
-Within this framework, 100% of the ETH is used to market-buy and burn XNF.
-Simultaneously, the equivalent amount of WETH, which was utilized for the buyback and burn of XNF, is allocated to the protocol-owned pool.
-This action results in a significant increase in WETH within the WETH-XNF liquidity pool, ensuring comprehensive coverage across the entire protocol-owned range.
+- To promote the continuous growth of ETH protocol-owned liquidity, starting from the second cycle, 50% of the ETH—received from burn fees, native fees, swap fees, and 90% from recycling—will be reinvested into expanding XNF liquidity.
+In this model, the entire sum of collected ETH is channeled to market buy and burn XNF.
+Simultaneously, an equivalent amount of WETH is directed into the protocol-owned pool, thus increasing the WETH reserves in the WETH-XNF liquidity pool and ensuring extensive support across the entire range.

-- Please be aware that liquidity providers will not be able to add liquidity to the WETH-XNF 1% fee tier.
-Additionally, it’s important to note that only the protocol itself has the capability to conduct purchases from its own liquidity in the WETH-XNF pool.
-XNF holders can only execute sell transactions either through the Xenify site or directly via the recycling contract.
+- Liquidity providers are restricted from adding to the WETH-XNF pool at the 1% fee tier; this pool is reserved exclusively for the protocol to perform market buybacks and burns from its own liquidity within the same fee tier.
+XNF holders are confined to selling via the Xenify platform or by directly interacting with the recycling contract if they wish to sell in the 1% fee tier pool.

 <br>